onurcbayrak/Manhole-GUI/README.md

 # SAS Manhole GUI

 Desktop review and editing interface for **manhole / storm-drain / rectangular-cover detection** on aerial orthophotos, using YOLO-family models (SAS-enhanced) and optional SAM3 text-prompted semantic segmentation as a pre-filter.

+Trained model for 3-class detection can be downloaded from https://drive.google.com/drive/folders/1XLGZWq3FYOB0ptJe4uN2nfPjQDLJTTez
+All trained models and the code of SAS will be publicly available upon publication.

 ---